Curriculum Guide: The Lower School

 FOREIGN LANGUAGES

-In Years 7 – 9, all pupils, apart from those attending Learning Support or those who have special English as an additional language (EAL) needs, have the choice between following a course in French or in Spanish.
-Arabic, which is normally an option of interest to children with roots in an Arabic-speaking country, is usually offered against Greek in the parallel language block.
-No prior knowledge of the foreign language studied is required in Year 7, but children beginning in Campion in an older year group are expected to have the relevant background.
+In Years 7 – 9 all pupils, apart from those attending Learning Support or those who have special English as an additional language (EAL) needs, have the choice between following a course in French or in Spanish.
+No prior knowledge of the foreign language studied is required in Year 7 but children beginning in Campion in an older year group are expected to have the relevant background.
+Arabic is also offered as a language option, which is normally an option of interest to children with roots in an Arabic-speaking country.
 Teaching groups are mixed ability.

-The curriculum in Lower School feeds into IGCSE programmes.
+As with German, the curriculum in the Lower School feeds into the IGCSE programme.
 Therefore, lessons practise the four skills of Reading, Listening, Speaking and Writing, which are the blocks upon which language learning rests.
-Topics investigated include all aspects of life which are of interest to children in their early teens: friends and family, pets, the place we live in, hobbies, the media, travel, education etc. Special attention is given to learning about the target cultures and countries.
+Topics investigated include all aspects of life which are of interest to children in their early teens: friends and family, pets, the place we live in, hobbies, the media, travel, education, etc. Special attention is given to learning about the target cultures and countries.
 Both the French and the Spanish departments aim to perform an assembly each year celebrating the respective cultures.
-In addition, every effort is made to organize a residential trip each year to Spain (open to pupils from Year 9 and up) and to France (open to pupils from year 10 and up).
+In addition, every effort is made to organise a residential trip each year to Spain (open to pupils from Year 9 and up) and to France (open to pupils from Year 10 and up).

 Assessment of all four skills is carried out at regular periods throughout the year as each unit is completed.
 End-of-year assessment, however, concentrates on reading and writing only and as such deals with grammar and vocabulary acquisition and manipulation, plus the ability to understand language in new situations.
 In Year 9, oral assessment is added to the final examination in preparation for IGCSE.